Last update Dec. 9, 2022

 At latest update no published data on excretion into breast milk were found.

-Belladonna may be included in association with other “over the counter" medications of doubtful effectiveness or safety.
+Belladonna is included in association with other “over the counter" medications of doubtful effectiveness or safety.
 Overall drug associations are not recommended.
+Withdrawal or restricted from the market in Spain.
+(MSC 2004)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.